UEABIO/physalia-R-course-2023/docs/15-Regression.md

 - Finally, y is created as the response variable using a linear model equation that includes the fixed effects (B0 and B1), random effects (b0 and b1), the predictor variable (x), and the error term (E).

-Now we have three variables to consider in our models: x, y and group.

 ```r